 What role can you attribute to humans in the course of events?
 Some events are likely to happen no matter which person actually triggers it, but some are highly dependent on the person.
 For example World War I. was triggered after the assassination of archduke Ferdinand, but even if that had not happened, something else would have triggered it.
 The conditions were ripe.
 Once the tipping point is reached, almost anything can set off the spark to start the conflict.

 However the conquest of the Persian Empire by Alexander were highly dependent on Alexander, since he was the one who came up with the idea (or rather his father Philip).
 If Alexander had not been in charge of Macedonia, it is quite unlikely that another person would have attempted to conquer the Persian Empire.

 Another important thing to keep in mind is the question of causes versus symptoms.
 What is the cause of an event and what is its symptom?
 This can be quite hard to distinguish, but causes are usually large processes, fed by feedback loops, while symptoms are specific manifestations of these processes.
 For example, Trump is a symptom of the current malaise.
-This means that even if he didn’t show up, someone else like him would come along and take advantage of the situation.
+This means that even if he didn’t show up, someone else like him would likely have come along and taken advantage of the situation.
 There are different brands of populists across the world today, but they are all using similar underlying processes that carry them to power.

 However, the arrival of someone like Trump further destabilizes the situation, which then creates greater chaos.
 This is because the different feedback loops working in the background are reflexive, meaning that they reinforce each other.
 Both the causes and effects affect each other, with no one being able to tell which is the cause and which is the effect after a while.